Hikari7/Workout_tracking_App/README.md

 - Impremented authentication system and stored user info and post datas with Firebase

 ## Challenging Part

-- Managing routing rules in React router depending on user authentication status checked by Firebase
+- How managing routing rules in React router depending on user authentication status checked by Firebase was hard to figure out.
+I tried to understand the Firebase documentation to solve this, and also organized the folder structure in a practical way.
+I was able to learn the process of making a Multi-Page Application through the project.

 ## Setup